cyberteach360/Web-Vulnerabilites/README.md

 ### What is OS Command Injection ?

-OS Command Injection is server side  web vulnerablities where attacker execute :eyes:" system command"  like id, whoami ,unamem etc os command  .
+OS Command Injection is server side  web vulnerablities where attacker execute :eyes:" system command"  like id, whoami ,uname etc os command  .
 It is a web vulnerability that allows an attacker to take advantage of that made system call to execute operating system commands on the server.